-Laws and policies change, but one thing that doesn't change is our commitment to 'do the right thing, the right way'.
+Laws and policies change, but one thing that does not change is our commitment to "do the right thing, the right way."
 We are committed to maintaining honest, fair and respectful relationships with our employees, our clients and the communities in which we are located.
-We continually provide education and training for employees, not only to ensure that they are aware of the Company's expectations of conduct, but also to provide them with the tools that they need to succeed in an ethical and legally compliant culture.
-Our training classes, policies, code of conduct, reporting and advice channels and management support provide employees with the guidance that they need to be able to do the right thing when faced with difficult choices.
-Senior management is responsible for modelling expected behaviours and is committed to supporting a thriving culture of integrity.
-We constantly monitor the performance of our ethics and compliance programme to improve its effectiveness.
+We continually provide education and training for employees not only to ensure that they are aware of the Company's expectations of conduct, but also to provide them with the tools they need to succeed in an ethical and legally compliant culture.
+Our training classes, policies, code of conduct, reporting and advice channels and management support provide employees with the guidance they need to be able to do the right thing when faced with difficult choices.
+Senior management is responsible for modeling expected behaviors and is committed to supporting a thriving culture of integrity.
+We constantly monitor the performance of our ethics and compliance program to improve its effectiveness.